A Guide to Prague’s Historical Quarters: Little Quarter

 John Lennon Wall

-The origins began in the 1980’s when locals would add messages on the wall about peace and freedom as a way to revolt against the communist government.
-When communism eventually ended in 1989, the wall was dedicated to the singer and became a popular place for people to inscribe lyrics, graffiti and messages of peace, love and equality.
-The wall frequently receives a fresh coat of paint then recovered in new graffiti making this look different depending on when you visit.
+One of the places to visit in Prague is the John Lennon wall.
+The famous Lennon wall can be found a little off the beaten path on Velkoprevorske Namesti, a tiny, quiet square in the Little Quarter.
+The origins began in the 1980s when locals would add messages on the wall about peace and freedom as a way to revolt against the communist government.
+When communism eventually ended in 1989, the wall was dedicated to the singer and became a popular place for people to inscribe lyrics, graffiti, and messages of peace, love, and equality.
+Eventually, the city of Prague legalized the graffiti now the John Lennon wall frequently receives a fresh coat of paint and then recovered in new graffiti making this look different depending on when you visit.

-A museum that chronicles the country’s touches with communism over time.
+History buffs will definitely want to seek out the KGB Museum in the Little Quarter.
+This museum chronicles the timeline of communism in the Czech Republic.
 Some of the artifacts include a bronzed death mask of Lenin, Trotsky’s murder weapon, weapons, interrogation equipment, photographs, propaganda posters, and more.
-This is a very small museum that is owned and curated by a sole enthusiast.
-Check hours and availability before you go, we were not fortunate enough to visit.
+What makes this one of the most unique attractions in Prague is that the museum is owned and operated by a sole enthusiast.
+Visit here, and you’re bound to hear a lot of interesting tidbits.

 As one of the cool things to see in Prague, this might be it!
 The Petrin Tower is a copycat of the Eiffel Tower.
 To reach the highest peak of the city, at 318m, you can either walk through Petrin Park or take a funicular.
 This observation tower was built for the Jubilee Exhibition in 1891 as an imitation of the larger version in Paris.
 Climb the 299 for that panoramic view of the city.
 It’s worth the climb!